rosaelenalinares/heypixel/README.md

       "string or empty list is there is not comments for this post" ],
     "likes": [
-      integer or empty list is there is not comments for this post ]
+      "integer or empty list is there is not comments for this post" ]
   }
 ]